 That said, alopecia areata can be confused with trichotillomania.
 Trichotillomania is a condition in which the patient pulls out their own hair, leading to small bald patches across the head.
 It’s commonly associated with stress and anxiety-induced hair loss.
 Exclamation mark hairs, which often indicate AA, are also a symptom of trichotillomania

 To differentiate between these conditions, trichologists will ask questions about your stress levels and other lifestyle factors.
-They can also examine the exclamation mark hairs under a microscope to determine if the hairs are still in the anagen (growth) phase of the hair growth cycle.
+They can also examine the exclamation mark hairs under a microscope to determine if the hair follicles examined are still in the anagen (growth) phase of the hair growth cycle.
 If so, it’s likely that trichotillomania is the cause, as AA hairs are no longer in the growth phase.

 Your trichologist may also perform a scalp biopsy or blood test to rule out other underlying conditions that may be causing hair loss.

 The unpredictable spread of alopecia areata is a key area of concern for many patients.
-And because there are very few risk factors you can control, there’s not much you can do to stop hair loss from spreading.
+And because there are very few risk factors you can control, there’s not much you can do to stop alopecia areata from spreading.

 You may be more at risk of recurrent or worsening AA if you first experienced the condition during puberty, have a family history, or suffer from allergies [4, 15].

 The best way to protect your hair is to take good care of it.
 Eat a balanced diet, practise good haircare, and see a hair loss specialist who can help you manage the condition.
 Keeping the rest of your hair healthy may help you conceal thinning hair and hide your bald patches more easily.
 This can also ensure your hair is thick and healthy when it regrows.